Courses Offered: Core + Pathways (Watha Endeavour House)

 - I like studying modern history

-- I’m thinking about a career in history or film.
+- I’m thinking about a career in history or film

 Where could this take me in the future?

-History, War and Film strengthens students’ understanding of History and would deepen application in their mandatory History and their film studies in Stage 5 English.
 History, War and Film connects to Stage 6 Modern History, History Extension and English.
-In studying History, War and Film, students are able to undertake an in-depth study in an area of interest and build their ability to present logical historical arguments supported by relevant evidence - skills valuable in today’s society.
+In studying History War and Film, students are able to undertake an in depth study in an area of interest and build their ability to present logical historical arguments supported by relevant evidence, skills valuable in today’s society.

 Humans